 1. Carbon Air Filter

 This air filter is basically made of beds of activated carbon.
-The porosity of the material causes the expansion of the surface area to as much as 2,000 up to 4,000m2per one gram of activated carbon.
-The smell, moisture, and contaminants are effectively sucked into the formed pores.
+The porosity of the material causes the expansion of the surface area to as much as 2,000 up to 4,000m2per one gram.
+The smell, moisture, and contaminants are usually sucked into the formed pores.

 2. Non-Carbon Air Filter